Location: United States | Change Location

 Sonja Hollins-Alexander

-Dr. Sonja Hollins-Alexander is the Director of Professional Learning for Corwin Publishing.
-She has been in the field of education for 24 years, with 18 of those years in educational leadership positions at school, district, and higher education levels.
-She has served as a school social worker, teacher, assistant principal, principal, coordinator, assistant director, director of professional learning, and chief of staff within two Metro Atlanta, GA school districts.
-Dr. Hollins-Alexander has served on numerous United Way non-profit boards, most recently as the affiliate board president for Learning Forward, GA.
-She currently serves on the National Affiliate Leadership Council for Learning Forward.
-Throughout her professional journey, she has gained experience in Strategic Planning, Organizational Improvement, Policy Development, Stakeholder Communication and Engagement, Grant Writing, Instructional Design, Curriculum Development and Implementation, Adult Learning Facilitation, Leadership Coaching, and Conference Facilitation and Design.
+Sonja Hollins-Alexander is the associate vice president, content advisor, and scholar for Corwin Publishing.
+She has been in the field of education and publishing for thirty years with sixteen of those being in educational leadership at the school, district, and higher education levels, and eight of those being in educational consulting and publishing.
+During this time, she has served as a school social worker, teacher, assistant principal, principal, coordinator, director of professional learning, and chief of staff, serving in two Metro Atlanta, Georgia, school districts.
+She continued her profession beyond K–12 as a senior consultant for professional development firms and independently.
+She has also served on numerous United Way nonprofit boards and served as the board president for Learning Forward Georgia and as a member of the National Affiliate Leadership Council for Learning Forward.

 Dominique Smith photo